 Despite its growing mission, WMCC has remained true to its small-school roots.
-Just under 700 students attended courses here in 2017 and the student-faculty ratio is an enviable 7:1 -- more than 50 percent better than the national university average.
+Just under 700 students attended courses here in 2018 and the student-faculty ratio is an enviable 7:1 — more than 50 percent better than the national university average.

 Lakes Region Community College (Laconia)

-Resources for Transfer Students in New Hampshire
+CTE in New Hampshire

 If you're one of the thousands of students hoping to transfer your community college credits into bachelor's-level study at New Hampshire universities, there are initiatives in place to help you get there.
 All seven of the Community College System of New Hampshire (CCSNH) institutions participate in NH Transfer, a series of transfer programs and agreements between community colleges and the top four-year schools in New Hampshire.

 The NH Transfer Connections Program (NHTCP) is one flexible statewide initiative that doesn't require that you finish your associate degree before making the jump.
 On top of that, the University of New Hampshire at Manchester features a far-reaching initiative — the Degree Pathways Program — that lays out a transfer-optimized course schedule designed to eliminate some of the red tape that can come with shifting credits from one school to another.

 Many institutions also offer subject-dependent transfer programs with their own specific sets of guidelines and requirements.
 Finding the right approach for you might take a bit of research, so make sure to consult with an advisor before committing to a particular degree path.